Geography

 Our Careers Protocol can be accessed here

-The St Peter’s Geography Curriculum
+Our St. Peter’s Geography Curriculum

-At the heart of the St Peter’s Geography curriculum is the substantive and disciplinary knowledge that children need to prepare them for success in their education journey and to prepare them for work in different industries.
+At the heart of the St. Peter’s Geography curriculum is the substantive and disciplinary knowledge that children need to prepare them for success in their education journey and to prepare them for work in different industries.

 Substantive geography knowledge is the core learning from the disciplines of location, place and human and physical geography.